nbicocchi/learn-microservices/modules/tools/slides/3 - Maven and Spring.md

 * **Source code has to be present on the server**.
 * **Cold start would be slow**: it has to pull the dependencies, build the app, and then run the application (high Mean Time To Start).

-Usually, in production environments, it’s suitable to run a pre-packaged artifact such as a JAR file or a [container](https://www.docker.com/resources/what-container/).
+In production environments, it is more suitable to run a pre-packaged artifact such as a JAR file or a [container](https://www.docker.com/resources/what-container/).

 ### Running as a Jar

 **A regular jar can’t be executed out of the box, since it doesn’t include all the needed dependencies** that are required to run the application.

-The Spring Boot Maven Plugin packages an executable **fat jar** containing the application class files and all the necessary dependencies to run the project as a self-contained app.** Since we’re including the plugin in our _build_ configuration, the _package_ phase execution is preconfigured to build a **fat jar**.
+The Spring Boot Maven Plugin packages an executable **fat jar** containing the application class files and all the necessary dependencies to run the project as a self-contained app.
+Since we’re including the plugin in our _build_ configuration, the _package_ phase execution is preconfigured to build a **fat jar**.

 ```
 $ mvn clean package -Dmaven.skip.test=true
 ```

-**Having a packaged executable jar allows us to simply run the application using the _java_ command:**

 ```
 $ java -jar target/product-service-no-db-0.0.1-SNAPSHOT.jar
 ```

+**Command line arguments (see The Twelve Factors #1, #3).**

-As you might imagine, here is where we would provide runtime configurations using command line arguments, if necessary:
+We can provide runtime configurations using command line arguments, if needed:

 ```
 $ java -jar -Dserver.port=8082 target/product-service-no-db-0.0.1-SNAPSHOT.jar